teleportaloo/PDX-Bus/README.markdown

 * Generalized search features and added seatch to detours, rececent stops and recent trips.
 * Removed unused icons and refactored icons to only use iOS7 versions.
 * Improved UI of commuter bookmark on watch.
-* Added system wide alerts.
+* Added system-wide alerts.
 Refactored detours.
 * Added support for test data - the app can be built to ignroe the real URLs and fetch data from github if required.
 URLs are read from TestData.plist for different queries.
 * Added multiple stop queries.
 If multiple stops are being fetched it can batch them in groups of 10 in a single query.
 * Reworked watch arrivals and detours.